jpineault22/simple-metroidvania/README.md

 # simple-metroidvania
-Repository for a currently unnamed 2D metroidvania game.
+Repository for the Unity project of a currently unnamed 2D Metroidvania game.

 ### Controls
 |  | Controller | Keyboard |